 A varnish drying relies on water evaporation, which is influenced by temperature and environmental humidity.
 In high humidity, varnish coats slowly dry due to reduced evaporation rates, limiting how many coats you can apply without risking a perpetually tacky surface.

-Conversely, in low humidity, more coats of varnish can be applied for better wood protection, as the increased evaporation speed enables faster drying.
+On the flip side, I’ve also worked on projects during dryer days where I could add more coats for enhanced protection, thanks to the quick drying.
 It’s crucial to consider these environmental factors when planning your varnishing project to achieve optimal results.

 Additionally, proper ventilation and temperature control can improve drying conditions, ensuring that each coat dries evenly and consistently.